fouched/docker/Laravel-MariaDB-Docker/README.md

 and persistent storage for MySQL 8.

 ## How to
-1. Copy the docker folder into the root (top level) of an existing Laravel 9.x project
+1. Copy the docker folder into the root (top level) of an existing Laravel 9.x or 10.x project
 2. Within the directory run the docker compose command, changing **-p <project-name>** below to the name you would like to use.

 For example from: